Here are 9 of the most important electrical inventions ever

 Alternating current, or AC, was another of the most important electrical inventions ever.
 Discovered by Nikola Tesla, AC was to prove revolutionary for generating and using electricity.

 AC proved to be safer and more efficient (over a long distance) than direct current.
 Alternating current enabled the mass electrification of many nations worldwide and can be seen as the most important prerequisite to other inventions mentioned on this list.

 It also enabled things like electrical motors and transformers to become a reality.
 Today AC is used by millions of people around the world daily.

 4. MP3 players changed how we all listen to music

 Tracing their development to the late 1970s, MP3 players would become commercially viable in the late 1990s.
-One of the first prototypes for MP3 technology was developed by South Korean company Saehan Information Systems.
+One of the prototypes for MP3 technology was developed by the South Korean company Saehan Information Systems.

 Their 1997 "MPMan" was a flash-based player that could hold between six and 12 songs.
-Other companies would soon realize the potential with Apple releasing its ground-breaking iPod in 2001.
+Other companies would soon realize the potential, with Apple releasing its ground-breaking iPod in 2001.

 5. Transistors are vital for modern life